yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/prepare/server-nodes-software/software-on-prem.md

 type: docs
 ---

-When deploying database clusters using an on-premises provider, YugabyteDB Anywhere (YBA) relies on you to manually create the VMs and provide these pre-created VMs to YBA.
+When deploying database clusters using an on-premises provider, YugabyteDB Anywhere relies on you to manually create the VMs and provide these pre-created VMs to YugabyteDB Anywhere.

-With the on-premises provider, you must provide to YBA one, three, five, or more VM(s) with the following installed:
+With the on-premises provider, you must provide one, three, five, or more VM(s) with the following installed:

 - [Supported Linux OS](../#linux-os)
 - [Additional software](../#additional-software)